qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   isolate encoding-policy learning.
 On new DM trials its fixed endpoint schedule beats midpoint, midpoint-plus-endpoint, dense, and no-encoding alternatives when the same schedule controls both distracting and target events.
+- 2026-08-30: corrected the free-policy objective so the learned policy controls both distracting and target events.
+A regression test verifies that both sampled action sequences produce the corresponding memory traces.
+The corrected discrete actor-critic learned higher endpoint than nonendpoint probability in one diagnostic seed, but encoded too densely and performed below the no-encoding baseline.